Media Consolidation Changed Political Campaigns

 Media Consolidation Makes It Harder to Localize a Message

 No such thing as local news – We used to be able to count on local messages to cut through, but that has ended.
 We have learned this through media consolidation and the closing of media outlets.
-The takeaway is that there is no such thing as local news anymore.
+The takeaway is that there really is no such thing as purely local news anymore.
 Your local news has more national news in it than local news.
 And this trend is not just for television.
 It transcends radio, TV, newspaper, and digital.

 A bad national message will hurt the party in power.
-This is not to say that that the Democrats' losses in 2014 should be blamed on media consolidation.
-There were many factors that did us in.
-You can read my analysis of the state of the midterm elections here. it would be a failing on our part not to recognize media consolidation as a factor and utilize a real competing national message.
+This is not to say that potential losses in midterm elections by the Democrats should be blamed on media consolidation.
+There are many factors that can do us in.
+You can read my analysis of the state of the midterm elections here. it would be a failing on our part not to recognize media consolidation as a factor and not utilize a real competing national message.
 It is extremely hard to have a different message than the national dialogue, but you can also pick a message that is part of the national dialogue and work with that too.

 What can we do about media consolidation?
 Just because local media has diminished does not mean there is none left.
 You need to engage with the media that does exist for credibility and visibility,

 What can we do if we cannot localize a message?

 Have a clear campaign message – Not having a clear message is a bad idea for any campaign.
 Without local media, clarity of message from the campaign itself is even more important.

 Maximize paid communication – Making sure you spend your paid dollars effectively makes a difference.

 Build a social following – You will not win a race solely on social media.
 But, engaging your base is an important part of outreach and something that social media does well.

 Engage the media that exists – There is still media out there.
 It may be less, but it is still important - do not ignore it.

 Build your grassroots – Make sure your folks are reaching out to their contacts and building – enthusiasm matters.